acwwat/terraform-aws-accessanalyzer-organization-example/README.md

 # terraform-aws-accessanalyzer-organization-example

-Example of using Terraform to manage IAM Access Analyzer in AWS Organizations
+This repository contains the Terraform configuration for the blog post [How To Manage IAM Access Analyzer in AWS Organizations Using Terraform](https://blog.avangards.io/how-to-manage-iam-access-analyzer-in-aws-organizations-using-terraform).